Bisphosphoglycerate mutase: Function

 1,3-BPG is formed as an intermediate in glycolysis.
 BPGM then takes this and converts it to 2,3-BPG, which serves an important function in oxygen transport.
 2,3-BPG binds with high affinity to Hemoglobin, causing a conformational change that results in the release of oxygen.
 Local tissues can then pick up the free oxygen.
 This is also important in the placenta, where fetal and maternal blood come within such close proximity.
 With the placenta producing 2,3-BPG, a large amount of oxygen is released from nearby maternal hemoglobin, which can then dissociate and bind with fetal hemoglobin, which has a much lower affinity for 2,3-BPG.

 Structure

-Overall
+Overview

 BPGM is a dimer composed of two identical protein subunits, each with its own active site.
 Each subunit consists six β-strands, β A-F, and ten α-helices, α 1–10.
 Dimerization occurs along the faces of β C and α 3 of both monomers.
 BPGM is roughly 50% identical to its PGM counterpart, with the main active-site residues conserved in nearly all PGMs and BPGMs.